 Public Relations Specialist

 A public relations (PR) specialist may work in any sector: public, private or governmental.
 PR is a specialty niche that often works together with the marketing department.
-Graduates with a marketing MBA may find that a PR job is a natural fit for them.
+Graduates with a master's in marketing may find that a PR job is a natural fit for them.
 The main responsibility of a PR department is to nurture a favorable image for the brand or organization.
+They help launch campaigns by spreading information in the form of raising awareness and associating the brand with good causes.

 An organization may have its own in-house PR department.
-However, some of these professionals may instead find work at a PR agency, where they work with multiple clients.
+However, some PR professionals may instead find work at an agency, where they work with multiple clients.
 Some of the typical job responsibilities of a public relations specialist may include the following:

 - Maintaining the brand image of the client